0xtf/HAMISPA/README.md

 The biggest objective of this project is not to create an architecture but to start a discussion around what can be done for different deployments of MISP.
 We encourage everyone who is interested in this topic to send ideas/suggestions/bugs and help us build a better high availability MISP deployment.

-Feel free to open [issues](./issues) in this project or if you'd like to chat, visit the Gitter channel of the [MISP-cloud](https://github.com/MISP/misp-cloud) project.
+Feel free to open an [issue](https://github.com/0xtf/HAMISPA/issues) in this project or if you'd like to chat, visit the Gitter channel of the [MISP-cloud](https://github.com/MISP/misp-cloud) project.
 You can also ping me on [Twitter - @0xtf](https://twitter.com/0xtf).